Knowledge base

 The dark theme is enabled on mobile devices for Infomaniak login and account creation pages; it automatically adapts to the mobile system's preferences, thus providing a consistent visual experience between mobile apps and login and account creation pages.

-This guide explains how to insert formatted text and images into your messages on kChat.
+This guide explains how to insert rich text and images into your messages on kChat.

 Here are the symbols to add before and after your text to format it in the desired style: